Guide Baldur's Gate 3 Class Tier List and Guide

 - Team Role: Control, Striker, Support

-The Wild Shape feature allows you Druid to shapeshift into various animals like you are an Animorph.
+The Wild Shape feature allows your Druid to shapeshift into various animals like you are an Animorph.
 You can use this feature twice per short rest, which is a lot of uses.
 By level 4, you will have six Wild Shape options, seven if you take the right dialogue options.
 Those seven are: badger, cat, raven, spider, wolf, deep rothe, and abberation.
 The badger, cat, and raven are sub-optimal in combat, being more useful for exploration, so we will set them aside and look at the others.
 The spider is the most mobile, has an enweb ability as a bonus action, and its attacks can impose the poisoned condition.
-The wolf has a very interesting once per short rest ability that guarantees a critical for the next ally that hits a target.
+The wolf has a very interesting once per short rest ability that guarantees a critical for the next ally that attacks a target.
+They can also buff the move speed of allies once per battle.
 The deep rothe you get at level 4, it is the best DPR wild shape.
 The abberation has a powerful intelligence attacking ability, but use this shape carefully, since NPCs will attack you when they see you.

 Wild shaping costs an action, but you maintain concentration in your animal form.
 When in animal form, if you are reduced to zero hit-points, you revert back to your human form with however many hit-points you had when you wild shaped.
 So, hit points from your animal form function very similarly to temporary hit-points, and you get two wild shapes per short rest.
 The spider, for example, has 20 HP, so if you use all your wild shapes on the spider, you can get up to 120 bonus hit-points per long rest.
 That is a lot of extra durability.